SebasNatale95/A-mock-landing-page/README.md

 # A mock landing page
 Just a practice landing page thing.
+It pulls images from the Unsplash API.

 ### Screenshots